AlchemyLub/.github/profile/README.md

 8. Gateway: service acts as an entry point for client requests, routing those requests to the appropriate microservices.

+9. Arch: A service for providing architectural diagrams of a project.
+Keeps schemes up to date both for a specific service and for the whole project.

 Additionally, the repository includes documentation, code examples, and configurations that demonstrate fault tolerance patterns such as circuit breaking, retry mechanisms, and graceful degradation.

 ## How to Use